axnsan12/drf-yasg/README.rst

 .. code:: console

-   pip install -U drf-yasg
+   pip install -U drf-yasg2

 Additionally, if you want to use the built-in validation mechanisms (see `4.
 Validation`_), you need to install some extra requirements:

 .. code:: console

-   pip install -U drf-yasg[validation]
+   pip install -U drf-yasg2[validation]

 .. _readme-quickstart: